data61/PSL/README.md

 **This is the development version of PSL, PaMpeR, LiFtEr, Smart_Induct, and SeLFiE, where we try out possibly immature ideas.
 The latest stable release is [here](https://github.com/data61/PSL/releases/tag/0.1.7-alpha).**

+# YouTube

+We opened [a YouTube channel](https://www.youtube.com/channel/UCjnY6hIaryOEgG92udvogAw/) to introduce aspects of this project.

 # PSL

 This repository contains the implementation of *proof strategy language (PSL)* and its default strategy,